n., plural: Smooth muscles

 Question: How smooth muscles are different from other muscles?

-Answer: Smooth muscles are different in several ways from other body muscles, but the most notable difference is its capacity to be involuntarily contracted and regulated.
+Answer: Smooth muscles are different in several ways from other body muscles, but the most notable difference is their capacity to be involuntarily contracted and regulated.

 Let’s take a look at the distinctive features of smooth muscles in the next section.